andrewemorris/reading-notes/README.md

 Three things to keep oneself on-track with a *growth mindset*:
 - Mistakes are a learning opportunity
 - The success of others is something to spur oneself onwards
-- he mind is like plastic not stone
+- The mind is like plastic not stone